pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

       architectures where the code *could* be executed.
-    - If binary wheels are only available in "thin" format, any issues with merging those wheels into fat equivalents for distribution purposes are deferred to the end user.
+    - If binary wheels are only available in "thin" format, any issues with merging those wheels into fat equivalents for distribution purposes are deferred to the person downloading the wheels (i.e., the app builder).
       This can be problematic as it may require expert knowledge about the package being merged (such as optional modules or header files that may not be present in both thin artefacts).
-      Universal2 artefacts captures this knowledge by requiring the project maintainers to resolve any merging issues.
+Universal2 artefacts captures this knowledge by requiring the maintainers of the wheel-producing project to resolve any merging issues.

     Arguments against:

-    - `universal2` wheels are never necessary for end users installing into a locally installed Python environment exclusively for their own use, which is the default experience most users have with Python.
+    - `universal2` wheels are never necessary for users installing into a locally installed Python environment exclusively for their own use, which is the default experience most users have with Python.
     - The tradeoff between download size and disk space usage vs. the upside for say a .dmg installer is bad - for a typical PyData stack it takes